Have you ever considered running with ankle weights?

 If you have any problem with feet, strengthening your leg muscles is always a good way to prevent further complications.

-If you have any further questions or an opinion you’d like to share, feel free to leave me a comment, I am always glad to hear from fellow runners.
+If you have any further questions or an opinion you’d like to share, feel free to contact me, I am always glad to hear from fellow runners.

 Be safe and have fun while you run!